dor610/fandomReactJs/README.md

 *1. Download or clone fandomJava project and run it as Spring Boot Application.*

-*2. Download or cload fandomReactJs project and run it by using npm.*
+*2. Download or clone fandomReactJs project and run it by using npm.*

 *3. In fandomRectJs/src/util/utils.js, change url variable value to your Spring Boot server address.*